Our frequently asked questions can help you access a lot of the information you need to best support your child with SEN.

 What is an EHCP?

 An Education Health Care Plan is a detailed, document outlining a child’s special educational, health, and social care needs and the provision they require, issued by the local authority.
-EHCPs are for those children with complex and severe needs who require support beyond that which the school can provide, without additional funding and support from the local authority.
+EHCPs are for those children with complex needs who require support beyond that which the school can usually provide without additional funding and support from the local authority.

 How are funding and resources distributed between children with SEN?